 While the interrupt is active (nINTR pin=0), the interrupt is disabled by writing the Clear Tx/Rx interrupt and Clear Flag command and by reading the Next-ID register.
 This minimum disable time is changed by the Data Rate.
-For example, it is 200 nS at 2.5 Mbps and 100 nS at 5 Mbps.
-The 100 nS width will be too short to for the Interrupt to be seen.

-Setting the EF bit will change the minimum disable time to always be more than 200 nS even if the Data Rate is 5 Mbps.
+Setting the EF bit will change the minimum disable time to always be more than 200 nS.
 This is done by changing the clock which is supplied to the Interrupt Disable logic.
-The frequency of this clock is always less than 20MHz even if the data rate is 5 Mbps.
+The frequency of this clock is always less than 20MHz.